Choosing an Evaluation Platform: 10 Questions to Ask Before You Buy

 Step Nine: Testing and Pilot Programs

-Pilot programs are non-negotiable given the stakes involved.
+Pilot programs are genuinely useful because they let you test the platform against real scenarios..
 Structure pilots to test 3-5 critical scenarios representing primary use cases.
 For AI platforms, test evaluations on existing cases, agent simulations, or production traffic monitoring.

 Define success criteria before starting.
 Consider quantitative measures like execution time and accuracy, plus qualitative factors like user satisfaction.
 Involve cross-functional stakeholders for diverse perspectives.